Briefing

 hermes skills export --format agentskills.ioCompatibility and Runtime

-Hermes runs on Python 3.11+ and works with the agentskills.io skill specification.
-It supports a wide range of model providers: Nous Portal for first-party models, OpenRouter for access to 200+ models, plus direct integration with z.ai/GLM, Kimi/Moonshot, MiniMax, and OpenAI.
+Hermes runs on Python 3.11+ (opens in a new tab) and works with the agentskills.io skill specification.
+It supports a wide range of model providers (opens in a new tab): Nous Portal for first-party models, OpenRouter for access to 200+ models, plus direct integration with z.ai/GLM, Kimi/Moonshot, MiniMax, and OpenAI.
 The roughly $5 per month VPS figure often quoted assumes a 2 vCPU / 4 GB RAM instance running the lightweight runtime with periodic model calls.
 Hermes is self-hostable and light enough for that class of box, but no official source pins down this exact cost or spec, so take it as a reasonable estimate rather than a published number.

 The Migration Path